ZoltanSzarvas0209/mp3_MyWay/README.md

 Bugs found during development:
 1. delete and edit functions direct back to the top of the page:

-- solution: JavaScript added to implement required functionality, issue partialysolved, could not get the edit buttons to work.
+- solution: JavaScript added to implement required functionality.

 2. edit function when triggered overwrites pagination and image gallery gets out of context.

-- solution: following code was addedmodified to rectify the issue. if request.method == 'POST': form = ImageForm(request.POST, request.FILES, instance=image)
+- solution: following code was addedmodified to rectify the issue. in communication/views.py if request.method == 'POST': form = ImageForm(request.POST, request.FILES, instance=image)